cocos/cocos-docs/en/shader/effect-builtin-toon.md

 Non-Photorealistic Rendering (NPR), as opposed to Physical Based Rendering ([PBR](effect-builtin-pbr.md)), achieves a completely different art representation from the real world through feature-based rendering.

-Toon Shading is one of the common effects of non-realistic rendering
+Toon Shading is one of the common effects of non-realistic rendering.

 Usually cartoon rendering contains the following basic components: